atharva3010/daix-switcher-vuetify/src/assets/articles/what-is-a-bitcoin-wallet.md

 ### Hardware Wallets

 Hardware wallets are wallets that are stored on a device, only accessible by being plugged into a computer.
 This is the safest type of wallet as it allows you to keep your private keys completely offline.
 There are multiple types from a variety of brands, with some costing around \$50 - 150.
 If you are looking to buy one, we can recommend getting a Ledger, as we have used them extensively ourselves, and they also ship to Cambodia.
-For our referral link, you can click <a href="https://shop.ledger.com/pages/ledger-nano-x?r=15966d90a8e2" target="_blank">here</a>.
+For our referral link, you can click <a href="https://shop.ledger.com/pages/ledger-nano-x?r=15966d90a8e2" rel="noopener" target="_blank">here</a>.

 ### Web Wallets